 If we fail to meet either the 75% or 95% income tests during a taxable year, we may still qualify as a REIT for that year if (1) we report the source and nature of each item of our gross income in our federal income tax return for that year; (2) the inclusion of any incorrect information in our return is not due to fraud with intent to evade tax; and (3) the failure to meet the tests is due to reasonable cause and not to willful neglect.
 It is not possible, however, to state whether in all circumstances we would be entitled to the benefit of this relief provision.
 For example, if we fail to satisfy the gross income tests because nonqualifying income that we intentionally accrue or receive causes us to exceed the limits on nonqualifying income, the IRS could conclude that our failure to satisfy the tests was not due to reasonable cause.
 If these relief provisions do not apply to a particular set of circumstances, we will not qualify as a REIT.
-As discussed below, even if these relief provisions apply, and we retain our status as a REIT, a tax would be imposed with respect to our non-qualifying income test, applied only to the extent our qualifying income is less than 90% of our gross income) for that year times a fraction intended to reflect our profitability.
+As discussed below, even if these relief provisions apply, and we retain our status as a REIT, a tax would be imposed with respect to our non-qualifying income.
+We would be subject to a 100% tax based on the greater of the amount by which we fail either the 75% or 95% income tests (but in the case of the 95% income test, applied only to the extent our qualifying income is less than 90% of our gross income) for that year times a fraction intended to reflect our profitability.
 See Taxation as a REIT.